aireilly/openshift-mkdocs/docs/cnf-create-performance-profiles.adoc.md

     ```

     !!! note
-        must-gather must be run with the performance-addon-operator-must-gather image.
-The output can optionally be compressed.
-Compressed output is required if you are running the Performance Profile Creator wrapper script.
         `must-gather` must be run with the `performance-addon-operator-must-gather` image.
 The output can optionally be compressed.
 Compressed output is required if you are running the Performance Profile Creator wrapper script.

     **Example**